What is escape of water?

 Early detection of leaks can limit the damage escape of water can cause.

 Contact a professional - if you are unsure of the condition of the pipes at your church, inspections can be carried out by a competent plumber, such as a member of the Association of Plumbing and Heating Contractors or the Chartered Institute of Plumbing and Heating Engineers.
-It’s also handy to keep a note of emergency call out numbers of heating engineers and plumbers accessible.
+It’s also handy to keep a note of emergency call-out numbers of heating engineers and plumbers accessible.

 Install a water leak detection system – devices are small and can be used to notify you of a leak and isolate the water supply, reducing the amount of damage to the property.